How to Hike Soberanes Point-Whale Peak Trail in Garrapata Park

 • Time: 50-60 minutes

-If you look for any signs marking the start of the trail… Oh well, you won’t find them.
+If you look for any signs marking the start of the trail… Well, you won’t find them.
 Garrapata State Park, one of several state parks that comprise the Big Sur area, prefers to remain incognito.
 Apart from the “Coastal Trail” signs, you hardly see any other road markers.

-The same fate follows the 2-mile Soberanes Point, Whale Peak Trail.
-Running along the coastline, the scenic path lacks a well-defined trailhead.
-You can rely on an offline map or a hardcopy map to locate the Soberanes Point Trail.
-Otherwise, keep your eyes peeled for gates 8,9, or 10 with direct accesses to the trail.
+And so running along the coastline, the scenic Soberanes Point-Whale Peak Trail lacks a well-defined trailhead.
+You can rely on an offline map or a hardcopy map to locate the hiking path.
+Otherwise, keep your eyes peeled for gates 8,9, or 10 with direct access to the trail.

 On the bright side, the elusive Soberanes Point Trail sits along Highway 1 with copious pull-offs right in front of or near the trailhead.
-Claim your spot and venture into the spring-infused realm with impeccable views that open up for the lucky hikers from the Soberanes Point, Whale Peak Trail.
+Claim your spot and venture into the spring-adorned realm with impeccable coastal views, the main highlight of the Soberanes Point-Whale Peak Trail.

 How to Hike Soberanes Point, Whale Peak Trail in Garrapata State Park - Roads and Destinations